Mayfair, Saskatoon: Government and politics

 Mayfair exists within the federal electoral district of Saskatoon West.
 It is currently represented by Brad Redekopp of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is mostly within the constituency of Saskatoon Westview.
 It is currently represented by David Buckingham of the Saskatchewan Party, first elected in 2016.
 A small portion of the neighbourhood north of 38th Street is within the constituency of Saskatoon Northwest.

 In Saskatoon's non-partisan municipal politics, Mayfair lies within ward 1.
 It is currently represented by Darren Hill, first elected in 2006.

 Shopping

-Shopping lines both sides of 33rd Street East.
+Shopping lines both sides of 33rd Street East, consisting primarily of small independent businesses; additional shopping can be found on Idylwyld Drive on the east.